PANTHEONtech/StoneWork/docs/SWCTL.md

 entities:
   - name: ENTITY_NAME
     description: ENTITY_DESCRIPTION
-    options:
+    vars:
-      - name: OPTION_NAME
+      - name: VAR_NAME
-        value: OPTION_VALUE
+        value: VAR_VALUE
     config: |
       ENTITY_CONFIG
 # - name: ENTITY2_NAME
 #   ...
 ```

-The `OPTION_VALUE` and `ENTITY_CONFIG` interpolate any references formatted as `${OPTION_NAME}` with values of options set eariler.
+The `VAR_VALUE` and `ENTITY_CONFIG` interpolate any references formatted as `${VAR_NAME}` with values of variables set eariler.
 After the interpolation, the Go `text/template` is used to render the value.

-There are two options that are pre-defined for all entities, these are `ID`, starts from `1`, and `IDX` thaat starts from `0`.
-These options can be used to automatically increment or allocate values of other options.
+There are two variables that are pre-defined for all entities (except those set as _single_).
+These variables are `ID` - starts from `1` and `IDX` - starts from `0`.
+These variables are used as automatic reference for other variables.

+The templates used to render var values and config support special functions:

+ - `add`: Takes two integers as arguments and returns their sum.
+ - `inc`: Takes an integer as an argument and returns the integer incremented by 1.
+ - `dec`: Takes an integer as an argument and returns the integer decremented by 1.
+ - `previp`: Takes an IP address and a decrement integer as arguments, and returns the previous IP address by decrementing the provided IP address by the given integer.
+If an error occurs, it returns an error message.
+ - `nextip`: Takes an IP address and an increment integer as arguments, and returns the next IP address by incrementing the provided IP address by the given integer.
+If an error occurs, it returns an error message.
+ - subnet: Takes a CIDR (IP address with subnet mask) and an increment integer as arguments, and returns a new subnet based on the original subnet and the increment.
+If an error occurs, it returns an error message.
+ - `trimsuffix`: Takes two strings as arguments, a main string and a suffix, and returns the main string with the specified suffix removed.
+If the suffix does not exist in the main string, the main string remains unchanged.
+ - `trimprefix`: Takes two strings as arguments, a main string and a prefix, and returns the main string with the specified prefix removed.
+If the prefix does not exist in the main string, the main string remains unchanged.

+Here are some examples of variable values:

+- static: `10` - renders as `10` (if no override)
+- interpolated: `abc-${ID}` - renders as `abc-1` for ID=1, `abc-2` for ID=2, etc.
+- template: `{{ add ${ID} 100 }}` - renders `101` for ID=2, `102` for ID=2, etc.

 The `ENTITY_CONFIG` uses the same format as StoneWork startup configuration file.